ejmr/Luvent/README.md

   part of the public API.

 The parameter `action` must be a function, coroutine, or table that implements the `__call()` metamethod.
+The `addAction()` method returns an ID for the new action which you can save and later pass on to any method that accepts `action_or_id`.
+This is useful for keeping track of actions when you have no access to the original action itself, e.g. adding an anonymous function as an action.

 Below is a lengthy example that demonstrates the basics of creating and triggering events, and adding and removing actions.

 ```lua
 -- In this example we will pretend we are implementing a module in a